mrdrivingduck/redis-implementation-notes/README.md

 # redis-implementation-notes

-⛸️ Notes of reading The Design and Implementation of *Redis*.
+⛸️ Notes of reading *Design and Implementation of Redis*.

 Created by : Mr Dk.